pcwalton/sprocketnes/README.md

 `sprocketnes` is also designed to be a relatively clean example codebase, showing off various Rust idioms.

-The Rust garbage collector is not used in this project, and unsafe code is kept to a minimum.

 The NES was chosen for this project because:

 * It's familiar to most hackers.